FlipsideCrypto/fsc-evm/models/doc_descriptions/core/contract_reads.md

 {% docs evm_contract_reads_contract_address %}

-The address of the contract read.
+The address of the smart contract being read.

 {% enddocs %}

 {% docs evm_contract_reads_block_number %}

-The block number the contract address was read at.
+The block number at which the contract read operation was performed.

 {% enddocs %}